 4. Danville

 Things are a bit more casual but every bit as delicious at the Restaurant la Binnerie du Carre, where gourmet takeout treats are extremely popular.
-Here, house-made pates, red or green tomato ketchup, pickled beets, classic or chocolate fudge, rocky road squares (more marshmallow, so, of course, I love these!) are nearly always in stock.
+Here, house-made pates, red or green tomato ketchup, pickled beets, classic or chocolate fudge, and rocky road squares (more marshmallows, so, of course, I love these!) are nearly always in stock.
 But the real star is homemade spaghetti sauce.
 Grab a mason jar of it before you leave.

 More homemade indulgences and local produce are available at the Mante du Carre public market, which takes place every Saturday from 10 a.m. to 2 p.m.
 Vendors offer homemade pasta, beeswax candles, locally milled flour, baked goods, meat, and fish, in addition to the usual fruit, vegetables, and flowers.
+As you can see, there’s a lot to look forward to in this small town.

 5. Eastman

 Just an hour from Montreal, Eastman is the kind of destination with a little bit of everything for everyone.
-It’s home to one of the oldest spas in Canada, Spa Eastman, where you can combine traditional spa experiences like massage therapy and thermal baths with longer retreats filled with nature activities (and, if you’re brave, no electronic connectivity — there’s an option to hand over your phone and tablet at the beginning of your retreat).
+It’s home to one of the oldest spas in Canada, Spa Eastman, where you can combine traditional spa experiences like massage therapy and thermal baths with longer retreats filled with nature activities (and if you’re brave, no electronic connectivity — there’s an option to hand over your phone and tablet at the beginning of your retreat).
 If you prefer attractions that are more lively than introspective, the Theatre de La Marjolaine runs a summer theater program every year (mostly in French, and mostly comedies), along with a dinner program for some events.
 The community is also home to a walking trail honoring Quebec actress Louise Porter, whose thespian roots include performances at Theatre de La Marjolaine.

 6. Ayer’s Cliff